Exploding-Mind-Studio/SimWorldAS-Prototype/docs/The_World_Book.md

 - The People Book (describes features & characteristics of the simulated people and NPC societies & cultures)
 - The Game Book (explains how to play the game)
 - Players Reference Manual (catalog of all game play features accessible to the player)

+** Table of Contents **

+- Overview of the World Model
+- Genesis (Inception) of the World
+- World Structure
+- World Logic
+- World Evolution